sweezyio/Solar/README.md

 ## How to Use Interpreter
 ### Windows
 Clone Repository, and go to `/examples` on your local repository and right-click on any of the example files.
-If on windows, hover over `Open With...` and select Choose another app and select the `Always use this app to open .solr files`, before pressing `More apps`, Sxroll to the bottom, and press `main.bat` in the main folder of the repository.
+If on windows, hover over `Open With...` and select Choose another app and select the `Always use this app to open .solr files`, before pressing `More apps`, Sxroll to the bottom, and press `solar.bat` in the main folder of the repository.
 ### Mac/Linux
 Clone Repository, and go to `/examples` on your local repository and select the `solar.sh` script as your defalt script to run that program.